herzbube/fuego-on-ios/README.md

 ##### Build Fuego for Mac OS X

-Assuming you have Boost installed somewhere locally (e.g. through Fink, MacPorts or Brew), you can run these commands to build and run Fuego for Mac OS X:
+Assuming you have Boost installed somewhere locally (e.g. through Fink, MacPorts or Homebrew), you can run these commands to build and run Fuego for Mac OS X:

     cd /path/to/fuego-on-ios
     autoreconf -i